Unveiling quantum complementarity tradeoffs in relativistic scenarios: Discussion

-It is worth emphasizing that, while our results lead to smaller changes to predictions in the vicinity of Earth than previous works in the area, they do not rely on the particle traveling the interferometer having an internal clock.
-This means that the free Hamiltonian of the internal degree of freedom of the particle considered here may even vanish without invalidating our predictions.
-In this sense, our study generalizes the conclusion from Refs.~\cite{zych2011quantum, zych2012general, pikovski2015universal, zych2016general} that general relativity has a universal decoherence effect on quantum superpositions.
+It is worth repeating that, while our results lead to smaller changes to predictions in the vicinity of Earth than previous works in the area, they do not rely on the particle traveling the interferometer having an internal clock.
+This means that the free Hamiltonian of the internal degree of freedom of the particle considered here may even vanish (as we have assumed for simplicity).
+In this sense, our study also generalizes (for spin particles) the conclusion from Refs.~\cite{zych2011quantum, zych2012general, pikovski2015universal, zych2016general} that general relativity has a universal decoherence effect on quantum superpositions, once the local Wigner rotation, which encodes the effect of the spacetime, is purely kinematical and precludes any dynamics of the spin.
+As already mentioned, this is in contrast with the other works, where the coupling between the internal and external degrees of freedom is dynamical, resulting from a global Hamiltonian that couples both degrees of freedom\footnote{Other types of gravitationally induced decoherence have also been considered in the literature.
+For instance, Ref.~\cite{danielson2023killing} has shown that a superposed massive system will eventually decohere if it is in the vicinity of a Killing horizon (as the event horizon of any stationary black hole).}.

 Finally, an interesting research avenue is the study of multipath interferometry in relativistic scenarios.
-In this context, one could look for special configurations that enhance the effects of Wigner rotations, facilitating their practical observations.
+In this context, one could look for special configurations that enhance the effects of Wigner rotations, facilitating their practical observations in the vicinity of Earth.
+Moreover, establishing how complementarity behaves operationally in a curved spacetime allows further investigations of the performance of tasks based on complementarity and their subsequent adaptation to optimize their use of this quantum resource according to the spacetime structure.
+This includes, for instance, security protocols, guaranteed by tight entropic-uncertainty relations and entanglement distillation.

 \acknowledgments{The authors would like to thank Eliahu Cohen and Augusto C. Lobo for their comments on a previous version of this manuscript, which greatly helped improve the presentation of our results.
 M.L.W.B. acknowledges financial support from the S\~{a}o Paulo Research Foundation (FAPESP), Grant No.~2022/09496-8.
 I.L.P. acknowledges financial support from the ERC Advanced Grant FLQuant.
-P.R.D. acknowledges support from the Foundation for Polish Science (IRAP project, ICTQT, Contract No. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).}
+P.R.D. acknowledges support from the Foundation for Polish Science (IRAP project, ICTQT, Contract No. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme) and the NCN Poland, ChistEra-2023/05/Y/ST2/00005 under the project Modern Device Independent Cryptography (MoDIC).}